onnovalkering/brane/docs/architecture.md

 To be able to execute a function from a package, Brane adds a proxy (`brane-init`) to the package, i.e. Docker image.
 This proxy acts as a bridge between the package's functions and the runtime system.
 It is responsible for invoking the function's code, depending on the package, with the right arguments and returning the output to the runtime system.
-The exception being <abbr title="Domain-specific Language">DSL</abbr> packages, these packages do not require a self-containted Docker image: they can be run directly within the runtime system.
+The exception being <abbr title="Domain-specific language">DSL</abbr> packages, these packages do not require a self-containted Docker image: they can be run directly within the runtime system.

-See the [Packages](/brane/packages) page for more information.
+See the [Packages](/brane/packages/packages.html) page for more information.

 ### Bakery
-Bakery is Brane's <abbr title="Domain-specific Language">DSL</abbr>.
-It has been designed, influenced by [Cookery](https://github.com/mikolajb/cookery), to have a low learning curve and to read as easy to follow recipes.
+Bakery is Brane's <abbr title="Domain-specific language">DSL</abbr>.
+It has been designed, influenced by [Cookery](https://github.com/mikolajb/cookery), to have a low learning curve and to read as an easy to follow recipe.
 This makes Bakery programs easy to reason about and accessible for users with no or limited programming experience.
 Bakery supports variables (typed), conditionals, loops and function calls.
 Statements follow a sentence-like structure, and typically take only one line.

 The syntax of a function call is specified by the author of the target function.
 The author specifies a pattern using a pre-/in-/postfix notation.
 The same pattern can be used by different functions as long as the arguments have different types, i.e. overloading.
 This syntax mechanism substantiates the sentence-like statements, and allows Bakery to be customized towards domain-specific jargon.

-See the [Bakery](/brane/bakery) page for more information about syntax and semantics.
+See the [Bakery](/brane/bakery) page for more information.

 ### Instructions
 The compilation output of a Bakery program is a graph of instructions (Fig. 2).
 These instructions are an intermediate representation that the runtime system understands.
 It decouples the programming model from the runtime system, paving the way for alternative, third-party, programming models.